The TCJA: Key Facts on the 2017 Tax Cuts and What's Next for 2025

 The TCJA also cut personal exemptions and expanded the federal child tax credit (CTC).
 Families can no longer take the personal and dependent exemption, which was $4,150 (indexed for inflation).

 Before the TCJA, 292.7 million people claimed personal and dependent exemptions.
-Total taxpayer savings was in the billions, so individuals could potentially see additional savings with reinstatement.
+Total taxpayer savings were in the billions, so individuals could potentially see a reduction in savings with permanent termination.

-However, unless acted upon, the $2,000 CTC will revert to $1,000 credit per child on Jan.
-1, 2026.
-The qualifying child’s age for this credit will also decrease to 16 and under (right now the credit is for children 17 and under).
-As Kiplinger previously reported, data shows that poverty levels can increase when families no longer benefit from an expanded CTC.
+The qualifying child’s age for this credit would also remain at 17 and under (pre-TCJA allowed a credit for children 16 and under).
+As Kiplinger previously reported, data shows that poverty levels can decrease when families benefit from an expanded CTC.
 But it hasn’t ended there.

 Standard Deduction